The Statewide Head Injury Program (SHIP) is one of the programs of the Massachusetts Rehabilitation Commission’s Community Based Services.

 To be eligible for SHIP services you must

-have a confirmed injury to the brain caused by something outside of the brain
+- have a confirmed injury to the brain caused by something outside of the brain AND

-have difficulty managing your everyday life since the injury due to difficulties caused by the brain injury AND
+- have difficulty managing your everyday life since the injury due to difficulties caused by the brain injury AND

 How do I apply?